SAP-samples/ui5-typescript-walkthrough/steps/15/README.md

 ### Preview

 ![](https://sdk.openui5.org/docs/topics/loiof3724d2f97e94a78b27d8ab01ff9c37d_LowRes.png "The panel content is now refactored to a separate view \(No visual changes to last step\)")

 <sup>*The panel content is now refactored to a separate view \(No visual changes to last step\)*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 15](https://sap-samples.github.io/ui5-typescript-walkthrough/step-15/index-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 15](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-15.zip).

 ***